 Essex counties and the towns of Ticonderoga, Hague, Putnam, Bolton, Dresden, Fort Ann, and Lake George (NYSDEC 2015).
-The Lake George watershed includes numerous towns, and parts of Lake George are located 3 miles from the Vermont border (Figure 2).
+The Lake George watershed includes numerous towns, and some sections of the lake are located just 3 miles from the Vermont border (Figure 2).

-2.2 Basin Location
+1.6 Basin Location

-Lake George is located within its namesake basin that is formed by the southeast corner of the Adirondack Mountains.
-The steep slopes of these mountains create a 149,332-acre basin that is tributary to the larger Lake Champlain.
-The Lake George drainage basin covers portions of Warren, Washington, and Essex counties including twelve municipalities: Towns of Lake George, Bolton, Hague, Ticonderoga, Putnam, Dresden, Fort Ann, Queensbury, and the Village of Lake George.
-Horicon, Lake Luzerne, and Warrensburg have minor land holdings in the watershed (LGA 2018a).
+Lake George is located within its namesake basin, which is formed by the southeast corner of the Adirondack Mountains.
+The steep slopes of these mountains create a 149,332-acre basin that is a tributary to the larger Lake Champlain.
+The Lake George drainage basin covers portions of Warren, Washington, and Essex counties, including 12 municipalities: The towns of Lake George, Bolton, Hague, Ticonderoga, Putnam, Dresden, Fort Ann, and Queensbury, and the villages of Lake George, Horicon, Lake Luzerne, and Warrensburg have minor land holdings in the watershed (LGA 2018a).